mrexmelle/connect-auth/README.md

 ```
 $ docker compose restart core
 ```
-The failure happens due to `db` service isn't ready when `core` attempts to connect to it.
+The failure might happen due to database service isn't ready when `core` attempts to connect to it.

+## API Documentation
+Once the service runs, the API documentation is available in `$HOST:$PORT/swagger/index.html`

+Note that the API documentation is only available if the service is run with `local` profile, i.e. when either `APP_PROFILE` environment is defined as `local` or undefined.